helios2003/helios2003/README.md

 ### Hi there 👋 I am Ankit Dash
-- 🔭 I’m currently interested in NLP, RL and Gen-AI
+- 🔭 I’m currently interested in Full Stack Development, Gen-AI and NLP
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Distributed Systems and Computer Networking
 - 👯 I’m looking to work on MLOps
 - 📫 How to reach me: https://www.linkedin.com/in/ankitdash